 Costs for the group are allocated to three functions: cost of goods sold, selling expenses and administrative expenses.
 The cost of goods sold includes all costs of designing, producing and transporting the goods to distribution centres.
 In addition to pure purchasing costs for the products, it includes costs such as customs duties, environmental levies, employee benefit expenses and the cost of premises for the buying department, IT costs related to buying and logistics as well as handling costs in the distribution centres and shipping costs from warehouses to stores.
-Selling expenses include store expenses such as salaries and rents, marketing costs, handling costs in replenishment centres for stores, shipping costs to online customers, IT costs related to stores and sales, as well as central support functions related to sales.
+Selling expenses include store expenses such as salaries and rents, marketing costs, handling costs in replenishment centres for stores, shipping costs to online customers, IT costs related to sales.
 The item administrative expenses includes the costs of other central support functions, such as salaries, rents and IT costs for administrative systems.